 The point is to get the baby used to the idea that this is where they’re supposed to go to the bathroom.
 The whistle, meanwhile, creates a Pavlovian reaction designed to make them pee on command.
 It works surprisingly well.
 But the one thing you’ve got to prepare for is spending a lot more time hanging out on the potty.
 Unfortunately, it’s tough to do when you have a job.
 But it’s a whole lot easier if, like most Chinese couples, your grandparents live in the house.

 In the West, we’re convinced that kids aren’t ready developmentally for potty training until they’re 2-years-old.
 And, honestly, we’re kind of right.
 One-year-olds really can’t make it to the potty in time.
 It’s just that, in China, nobody cares where the kid pees.
 In fact, kids in China pee everywhere.
-It was one of the first things I saw after my plane touched down in China: a father holding his child over his head like Simba before the Pride as a steady stream of urine flowed from the kid and into a trash can.
+It was one of the first things I saw after my plane touched down in China: a father holding his child over his head like Simba before the Pride as a steady stream of urine flowing from the kid and into a trash can.
 They’ll pee in trash cans, they’ll pee on trees, and they’ll even just whip it out and pee on the sidewalk, right where everyone’s walking.
 And that works.
-There’s no question about it ⏤ you really can get a baby to stop peeing himself by the time he’s one.
-You just have to be ready to do some pretty weird stuff.

 I’ll be honest, we didn’t go all the way.
 We hung out on the potty, we let our boy pee on trees, and we even ran a one-week intensive “no pants allowed” potty training, similar to the American three-day weekend version.
 Because of all that, we could call our boy potty trained at two.
 But hadn’t been willing go all the way.
 We weren’t about to have our child running around outside with a hole in his pants or peeing on sidewalks as he strolled through town.
 Maybe if we had, we would have had him potty-trained a year earlier before arriving in China ⏤ but we were only willing to go so far.